 If you do not have access to the CD Reporting program please email email@example.com and provide your Full Name, School, email address and an office phone number.
 Please do NOT share log-in information with others.

 Public Health Preparedness is the capacity of individuals, organizations, and communities to respond to public health emergencies, such as natural disasters, severe weather, bioterrorism, disease outbreaks, mass causalities, and chemical or radiation emergencies.
 The Monroe County Health Department Emergency Preparedness team focuses on prevention and preparation through education and outreach, surveillance and monitoring, community collaboration, and planning and exercises.

-To learn more, see 2019 Emergency Preparedness Information or contact Emergency Preparedness Coordinator Tatyana Ivanova, MD, MPH at 734-240-7874.
+To learn more, see Emergency Preparedness Information or contact Emergency Preparedness Coordinator Tatyana Ivanova, MD, MPH at 734-240-7874.

 Health Education and Health Promotion

 Monroe County Health Department's Live Well.
-Be Well. program is led by a health educator and a registered dietitian and offers a variety of health education services to help improve the health of the community.
-Programs include free school health education presentations, individual health coaching, car seat safety checks, community nutrition education events, and more.
+Be Well. program is led by a health educator and a registered dietitian and offers a variety of health education services to help improve the health of the community, including presentations for schools.